-- 230. Lesser black-backed gulls breed at the Alde-Ore Estuary SPA which is within the 141km mean maximum foraging range (Thaxter et al., 2012) of this species from the East Anglia ONE North windfarm site.
-Thus, there is potential for connectivity with the East Anglia ONE North project during the breeding season. - 231.
-In addition to the Alde-Ore colony, non-SPA colonies of lesser black-backed gulls located within foraging range of the East Anglia ONE North windfarm site include rooftop nesting gulls in several towns in Suffolk and Norfolk.
+- 239. Lesser black-backed gulls breed at the Alde-Ore Estuary SPA which is within the 141km mean maximum foraging range (Thaxter et al. 2012) of this species from the East Anglia TWO windfarm site.
+Thus, there is potential for connectivity with the East Anglia TWO project during the breeding season. - 240.
+In addition to the Alde-Ore colony, non-SPA colonies of lesser black-backed gulls located within foraging range of the East Anglia TWO windfarm site include rooftop nesting gulls in several towns in Suffolk and Norfolk.
 Potential connectivity with breeding colonies of lesser black-backed gulls in the Netherlands, within foraging range, was considered.
-This was ruled out however based on colourring and tracking studies which indicate that breeding lesser black-backed gulls from the Netherlands normally remain on the continental side of the North Sea.
-The recent assessment for Norfolk Vanguard (Norfolk Vanguard Ltd 2018) estimated a breeding reference population of 25,700 individuals of lesser blackbacked gulls.
+This was ruled out however based on colour-ring and tracking studies which indicate that breeding lesser black-backed gulls from the Netherlands normally remain on the continental side of the North Sea.
+The recent assessment for Norfolk Vanguard (Norfolk Vanguard Ltd 2018) estimated a breeding reference population of 25,700 individuals of lesser black-backed gulls with potential connectivity to the proposed development.
 This comprised breeding adults and non-breeding adults and sub adults associated with the Alde-Ore SPA, and coastal and urban areas of Suffolk and Norfolk with, based on the JNCC Seabird Monitoring Programme (http://jncc.defra.gov.uk/smp/) and a survey of Suffolk breeding colonies in 2012 (Piotrowski 2012).
-For the purposes of this assessment, the estimated collision risk mortality at the East Anglia ONE North windfarm site during the breeding season has been compared against this reference population. - 232.
-Tracking data for lesser black-backed gulls breeding at the Alde-Ore Estuary SPA indicate that birds sometimes travel as far as the East Anglia ONE North windfarm site, but the core foraging areas for this breeding colony do not overlap with the proposed project (Thaxter et al. 2015).
+For the purposes of this assessment, the estimated collision risk mortality at the East Anglia TWO windfarm site during the breeding season has been compared against this reference population. - 241.
+Tracking data for lesser black-backed gulls breeding at the Alde-Ore Estuary SPA indicate that birds sometimes travel as far as the East Anglia TWO windfarm site, but the core foraging areas for this breeding colony do not overlap with the proposed project (Thaxter et al. 2015).